German 10-year yield gap with gilts around widest since 2010

-LONDON, Aug 8 (Reuters) - The yield premium 10-year UK government bonds offer over German Bunds stood close to its widest since 2010 on Thursday on signs the British economy is recovering faster than its euro zone counterpart.
+LONDON, Aug 8 (Reuters) - The yield gap between 10-year British and German government bonds stood around its widest since 2010 on Thursday on signs the UK economy is recovering faster than its euro zone counterpart.

-The different speeds of recovery have been reflected in a faster rise in UK bond yields than in those on German benchmarks this year.
+The different speeds of recovery has been reflected in a faster rise in UK bond yields than in those on German benchmarks this year.

 This move was given further momentum on Wednesday after the Bank of England’s forward guidance that interest rates could stay at record lows for three more years failed to impress markets.